 Letters, papers and manuscripts detailing the life of a heroic first world war poet have been discovered in a house in Gloucestershire.

-Frederick William Harvey was well known for his poetry and acts of courage.
-He lived in the Forest of Dean where he was a solicitor, but his poems about the war became famous.
+Frederick William Harvey was a solicitor in the Forest of Dean, but his poems about the war became famous.

 On Sunday, at the war memorial in Harvey's home village of Yorkley, one of his poems will be read as the last post is sounded, a tradition first started by Harvey himself while he was alive.

 The video below shows members of the FW Harvey Society and the Royal British Legion at the war memorial, listening to a reading of the poem: To Old Comrades, A Forest Offering which Harvey wrote and used to read on Remembrance Sunday at the same location when he was alive.

 The 81-year-old is in Derriford hospital with life threatening head injuries.

 One of the “Few”, Geoffrey Wellum, joined the RAF in 1939 at the age of 18.